 Check that Halloween novelties are age appropriate and don’t pose choking hazards.

-Many small toys and novelty items contain button batteries.
-When buying light up or musical Halloween novelties that are powered by button batteries, check that the battery compartment is secured with a screw or similar fastener to prevent little ones gaining access to the battery.
+Many Halloween items contain button batteries – e.g. toys, jack-o-lanterns, flameless candles, light up and flashing jewellery, headbands, clothing and novelty decorations.
+When buying light up or musical novelties powered by button batteries, check that the battery compartment is secured with a screw or similar fastener to prevent little ones gaining access to the battery.

 If you suspect a child has swallowed or inserted a button battery, immediately call the Poisons Information Centre on 13 11 26 for expert advice.
 If your child is having any difficulty breathing, ring 000.